 Prepare to handle real workplace demands by challenging your understanding of course material and scenario problem solving.

 Complimentary upskilling opportunities extended to alumni up to two years post graduation to help them match employer hiring candidate profiles.

 A Community of Support

 Partner with your classmates to form study groups and create a community dedicated to everyone’s personal and professional success.
-Learner support resources such as financial coaching, case management, and emergency financial support resources are offered to all learners as needed.
+Learner support resources such as financial coaching and case management are offered to all learners as needed.

 Meet Our Graduates